alexpdp7/django-tws/README.md

 The objective of this project is to improve some rough edges that newcomers to Django can face.

-In the meantime, if you do not want with an alpha project, perhaps [Cookiecutter Django](https://cookiecutter-django.readthedocs.io/en/latest/) can work for you.
+In the meantime, if you do not want to deal with an alpha project, perhaps [Cookiecutter Django](https://cookiecutter-django.readthedocs.io/en/latest/) can work for you.

 ## Objectives